 OneLife Institute is blessed by the servant-leadership of some amazing individuals.
 Their profiles, below, offer only a hint of the gifts of heart and experience they bring to all that they do...

-Liza J. Rankow(Board Chair; Co-Spiritual Director) is an interfaith minister and the founding director of OneLife Institute.
+Liza J. Rankow(Board Chair; Co-Spiritual Director) is an interfaith minister, educator and activist, and is the founding director of OneLife Institute.
 She holds a B.A. in Human Development from Hampshire College, Bachelors and Masters degrees in Health Sciences from Duke University School of Medicine, and a Ph.D. in Religion and Social Transformation from Union Institute & University.

 Kamal Hassan(Board Member; Co-Spiritual Director) is a spiritual leader, educator, and community servant.
 He currently serves as Pastor/Teaching Elder at the Sojourner Truth Presbyterian Church in Richmond California, a position he has held since 2008.
 Before this call Reverend Hassan spent more than three decades as both a public and private school educator, community organizer and religious worker.
 He holds an AA degree in Radio Broadcasting from Los Angeles City College, a BA in History from California State University Los Angeles, and a Master of Divinity degree from the San Francisco Theological Seminary.